Go Green And Get Engaged – A Guide To Sustainable Employee Engagement Incentives

 As we spend a significant amount of time at work (often too much – 14 per cent of Australians work very long hours according to the OECD Better Life Index), including environmentally aware incentives and rewards in the workplace could lead to more sustainable, planet-friendly attitudes.
 More engaged, productive workers and a healthier, cleaner environment – what’s not to like?

-Everyone enjoys receiving presents – especially if it's a reward for doing their job well.
+Everyone enjoys receiving presents – especially if it’s a reward for doing their job well.
 While it can be tempting to splash out on luxuriously wrapped chocolates or other gifts with plenty of packaging, this same material can be detrimental to the environment.
-Instead, why not consider sustainable corporate gifts which are made from green fabrics.
+Instead, why not consider sustainable corporate gifts which are made from green fabrics as employee engagement incentives.

 This means that you can reward employees without worrying about sending emissions out into the atmosphere.
 Companies are doing their bit to help the environment, and staff are feeling more connected with and interested in their work – that sounds like a win-win situation!